matplotlib/matplotlib/doc/users/colors.rst

 can be used as a 'single character color' in format-string to `matplotlib.Axes.plot`.

-This allows easy access to the color is the propriety cycle and to write code that will integrate with global changes to the style.
+The single digit is the index into the default property cycle (``matplotlib.rcParams['axes.prop_cycle']`` to get the color from.
+If the property cycle includes ``'color`` then black is returned.
+The color is evaluated when the artits is created.
 For example

 .. plot::
    :include-source: True

-   import matplotlib as mpl
+   import numpy as np
-   th = np.linspace(0, 2*np.pi, 128)
+   import matplotlib.pyplot as plt import matplotlib as mpl th = np.linspace(0, 2*np.pi, 128)